First off… before you start salivating over this Brazilian Jujitsu movie… Let me warn you. Red Belt the movie is a drama!

-Arms get broken and bad guys get chocked out.
+Arms get broken, and bad guys get choked out.
 Oorah!

 But it’s a drama.
 It has dialog, a plot and a real story.
-That may not tun on a lot of rough and tumble Brazilian Jujitsu practitioners who rather see people getting slammed on the pavement.
+That may not turn on a lot of rough-and-tumble Brazilian Jujitsu practitioners who rather see people getting slammed on the pavement.

 I liked it.
 I liked it a lot.
 And I think you will too.

 I am a little biased.
-I’m a big fan of the writer and director, David Mamet (he wrote one of my all time favorite plays/films — Glengarry Glen Ross).
-Also, I’m a big fan of Chiwetel Eliofor who plays the lead in the film.
+I’m a big fan of the writer and director David Mamet (he wrote one of my all-time favorite plays/films — Glengarry Glen Ross).
+Also, I’m a big fan of Chiwetel Ejiofor, who plays the lead in the movie.

-It’s about a BJJ instructor Mike Terry (played by Chiwetel Eliofor).
+It’s about a BJJ instructor, Mike Terry (played by Chiwetel Ejiofor).